wurthless-elektroniks/smc360/docs/iomap.md

 ## DDRs

 The Data Direction Registers set the GPIOs as inputs or outputs.

-TODO: document.
-0A2h~0A6h DDRs probably, 0A5h is definitely port 3 DDR, 1=set as input, 0=set as output

-Also TODO: find proper pullup setting registers, as the default pullups are most pathetic thing ever
+They are:

+- 0A2h: Port 0
+- 0A3h: Port 1
+- 0A4h: Port 2
+- 0A5h: Port 3
+- 0A6h: Port 4

+Each is a bitfield corresponding to the I/Os of each port.
+Writing a 0 bit sets that GPIO to an output; writing a 1 bit sets it to an input.

+## Pin mode configuration

+TODO: document them.
+09Dh, 09Eh, 09Fh, 0A1h, 0A7h are registers; can be set as open drain or pullup

 ## 080h - Port 0